 What is Mazekomi Furikake?

-For those who have never heard of it, Furikake is a seasoning blend consisting of various kinds of granules or dry mini flakes made from ingredients such as meat, eggs, seafood, seaweed, and sesame seeds.
+Furikake is a seasoning consisting of dry mini flakes or granules processed from various ingredients such as meat, egg, seafood, or seaweed.

 Mazekomi Furikake (混ぜ込みふりかけ)

-The Mazekomi Furikake is actually a relatively new type of Furikake which, unlike regular Furikake seasonings, is meant to be mixed with rice after being sprinkled.
+The Mazekomi Furikake is a relatively new type of Furikake which, unlike regular Furikake varieties, is used by mixing it with rice after sprinkling.

-But of course, you can use normal Furikake, like the usage of Mazekomi Furikake, by mixing into steamed plain rice, like when you make Onigiri rice balls.
+But of course, you can use normal Furikake the same way as Mazekomi Furikake by mixing it into steamed plain rice, like when you make Onigiri rice balls.